calabiyau19/calabiyau19.github.io/_posts/2025-11-25-whisper-ai-local-install.md

 * Real-time continuous dictation
 * Type directly into the active window
 * Global hotkey activation
-* Test Better Whisper models - like base as opposed to tiny
+* Test Better Whisper models - like the base and small models in addition to the tiny model
-* GUI app - dropped from project
-* Integrate directly with ChatGPT / Claude Desktop - dropped from project, not needed
-* Access Whisper from another machine on your LAN - dropped from project, use it exclusively on the laptop

 ---